aegroto/waybar-groupie/README.md

 ### `socket_address`
 - **Type**: `string`
-- **Description**: The address of the socket to which the application will bind.
-This is crucial for network-related functionalities and ensuring the application can communicate over the specified address.
-Should be left empty most of the times, the socket address is fetched from the environment.
+- **Description**: The address of the Hyprland socket to which the application will bind.
+Should be left empty in the majority of cases as it fetched from env by default.

 ### `empty_text`
 - **Type**: `string`
-- **Description**: The text displayed when there is no data or content to show.
+- **Description**: The text displayed when there is no window opened.
 This can be used to provide user-friendly messages when the application is in an empty state.

 ### `width`
 - **Type**: `int`